Rewrite HTTP headers and URL with Application Gateway

 Limitations

-- Request header names can contain alphanumeric characters and hyphens.
-Header names containing other characters are discarded when a request is sent to the backend target.
+• Request header names can contain alphanumeric characters and hyphens.
+Headers names containing other characters will be discarded when a request is sent to the backend target.